trinitronx/chef-cookbooks/oracle/README.md

 #### oracle::legacydirectories
 Apply to your node to create symlinked directories to emulate a legacy system configuration

+#### oracle::packages
+Installs pre-req packages for an Oracle database system

 License and Authors
 -------------------
  Copyright 2013, Biola University